Seminars of the School

 Wednesdays 7.30pm – 9.00pm

-Commencing Wednesday 1st March and running for 20 weeks, the Foundations of Psychoanalysis seminar returns in 2023 to provide participants with a rigorous working of the fundamental concepts underpinning Freudian and Lacanian theory and clinical practice.
+Commencing Wednesday 26th February and running for 20 weeks, the Foundations of Psychoanalysis seminar returns in 2025 to provide participants with a rigorous working of the fundamental concepts underpinning Freudian and Lacanian theory and clinical practice.
 It forms an important component of the theoretical aspect of the training of analysts and the ongoing work of the analysts of the school.

 The Seminar is also open to students, scholars and colleagues in related clinical fields, in recognition of the importance to psychoanalysis of its extension beyond the clinic.